- Exklusive Inhalte

 Distribution and habitat

-Agrostemma Githago used to be widespread throughout Europe and mainly populated grain fields, especially wheat fields.
+Agrostemma githago used to be widespread throughout Europe and mainly populated grain fields, especially wheat fields.
 The plant preferred nutrient -rich, well -permeable soils and occurred particularly often in regions with moderate climate.
 Their seeds could easily be spread through the harvesting and processing of grain, which promoted their presence in agricultural areas.

 With the introduction of improved seed cleaning processes and the increased use of herbicides in agriculture, however, the spread of the grain wheel decreased drastically.
 Today it has become rare in many parts of Europe and is often seen as an indicator type for traditional agricultural practices.
 In some regions it is even classified as endangered.

-An important reason why Agrostemma Githago was once considered a dangerous weed is the toxicity of her seeds.
+An important reason why Agrostemma githago was once considered a dangerous weed is the toxicity of her seeds.
 These contain saponins, especially githagine, and other toxic substances that are harmful to both humans and animals.
 Even the consumption of small amounts of the seeds can lead to severe poisoning, which are expressed by symptoms such as nausea, vomiting, diarrhea and in severe cases through breathing difficulties and cardiovascular problems.

 Ecological and cultural meaning

-Although Agrostemma Githago is rare in nature today, it still plays an important role in certain ecosystems.
+Although Agrostemma githago is rare in nature today, it still plays an important role in certain ecosystems.
 It offers nectar and pollen for a variety of pollinators, including bees and butterflies.
 In the cultural landscape, it is considered a relic plant that is associated with traditional agricultural practices.

-The Kornrade also found its place culturally.
+Agrostemma githago also found its place culturally.
 In art and literature, it is often represented as a symbol of the beauty of nature and the dangers of agriculture.
 Despite her toxicity, it is cultivated in gardens as an ornamental plant, where it is valued because of its attractive flowers.

 Protection and maintenance

-Due to its rarity and its decline in the wilderness, Agrostemma Githago is now viewed as a plant worth protecting in many countries.
+Due to its rarity and its decline in the wilderness, Agrostemma githago is now viewed as a plant worth protecting in many countries.
 There are efforts to maintain their stocks through cultivation in natural gardens and the promotion of traditional agricultural practices.
 In some regions, it is sown again in grain fields to increase biodiversity and to preserve historical landscapes.